 IMPORTANT!
-Make sure you read Gavin's excellent thread titled 12th Fret to Bridge/Saddles is longer than 12th Fret to Nut - WTF? in the FAQ thread.
+Make sure to read Gavin's Community Forum thread titled "12th Fret to Bridge/Saddles is longer than 12th Fret to Nut - WTF?".

 This will explain in detail how to set the right distance between your nut and your bridge saddles to get to the right intonation for your instrument.